LordDraagonLive/LordDraagonLive/README.md

 ### Hi there, I'm Buddhi Adhikari 👋

 - 🔭 I’m currently working on ...
-Fuck All
+Everything and Nothing
 - 🌱 I’m currently learning ...
 Blazor
 - 👯 I’m looking to collaborate on ... .NET
 - 🤔 I’m looking for help with ...
 Nothing really